In re ADVANCEPCS HEALTH L.P., AdvancePCS a/k/a AdvancePCS, Inc., PCS Health Systems, Inc., and AdvancePCS Health Systems, L.L.C.

 9.5 Arbitration: Any and all controversies in connection with or arising out of this Agreement will be exclusively settled by arbitration before a single arbitrator in accordance with the Rules of the American Arbitration Association.
 The arbitrator must follow the rule of law, and may only award remedies provided in this Agreement.
 The award of the arbitrator will be final and binding on the parties, and judgment upon such award may be entered in any court having jurisdiction thereof.
 Arbitration under this provision will be conducted in Scottsdale, Arizona, and Provider hereby 606*606 agrees to such jurisdiction, unless otherwise agreed to by the parties in writing or mandated by Law, and the expenses of the arbitration, including attorneys' fees, will be paid for by the party against whom the award of the arbitrator is rendered.
 This Section 9.5 and the parties' rights hereunder shall be governed by the Federal Arbitration Act, 9 U.S.C. §§ 1 et seq.

 Under the FAA, an agreement to arbitrate is valid if it meets the requirements of the general contract law of the applicable state.
 First Options of Chicago, Inc. v.
 Kaplan, 514 U.S. 938, 944, 115 S.Ct.
 1920, 131 L.Ed.2d 985 (1995).
 Here, the Provider Agreement contains a choice-of-law provision stating the agreement would be "construed, governed and enforced" according to Arizona law.[3]
 But no party asked the trial court to take judicial notice of Arizona law.[4]
 See TEX.R.
 EVID.
 202. Indeed, all parties agree that Texas and Arizona law do not differ on any point material here.
 As there appears to be no conflict of laws, "there can be no harm in applying Texas law."
 Compaq Computer Corp. v.
-Lapray, 135 S.W.3d 657, 672 (Tex.2004)see In re J.D.
+Lapray, 135 S.W.3d 657, 672 (Tex.2004); see In re J.D.
 Edwards World Solutions Co., 87 S.W.3d 546, 550 (Tex.2002) (per curiam).

 Of the enrollment documents here, only the Provider Agreement contained an arbitration clause, and only the membership and network enrollment forms were signed by the pharmacies.
 But neither the FAA nor Texas law requires that arbitration clauses be signed, so long as they are written and agreed to by the parties.
 See 9 U.S.C. § 3; TEX.
 CIV.
 PRAC. & REM.CODE § 171.001(a); see also In re Halliburton Co., 80 S.W.3d 566, 569 (Tex.2002) (holding arbitration clause was accepted by continued employment).[5]